Things I Wish I Knew Before My Wedding

 Weddings are not for procrastinators.
 If you’re the type who likes to put things off until the last minute, then weddings are not for you!

-There are just so many decisions that have to be made – from what kind of flowers to choose, what your wedding colors will be, to figuring out where everyone will sit and what they will eat.
+There are just so many decisions to make—from what kind of flowers to choose and what your wedding colors will be to figuring out where everyone will sit and what they will eat.
 The list is endless.

 So make sure to set aside plenty of time and budget for your wedding planning – or better yet, hire experts earlier on so they can help you make decisions and take care of everything!